Physical Activity and Exercise

 - Recognize and reward your achievements.
-For example, if you reach your exercise goal, reward yourself by purchasing new exercise clothing or a new book.
+For example, if you reach your exercise goal, reward yourself by buying new exercise clothing or a new book.

 - Stay safe and avoid injuries.
-Choose activities that are appropriate for your fitness level and use the right safety gear and sports equipment.
+Choose activities that are appropriate for your fitness level.
+Be sure to also use the right safety gear and sports equipment.

 Memorial Sloan Kettering (MSK) Resources

-MSK has several resources that show you how to add exercises to your daily life:
+MSK has many resources that show you how to add exercises to your daily life:

 Charts to Track Your Activity